timmcleod/laravel-core-lib/README.md

  * @return string
  */
 $model->getTrackedChangesForAll($format = '{attribute}: {old} > {new}', $delimiter = ' | ', $emptyOld = '', $emptyNew = '')

+/**
+ * Returns an array of the attributes that have changed.
+If the $trackable
+ * property exists on the model, it's ignored, and all tracked changes
+ * are always returned, regardless of whether $trackable exists.
+ *
+ * @return array
+ */
+$model->getTrackedChangesArrayForAll()
 ```

 ## View Models